-,

 Serum

-Plasma Whole
+Plasma Whole-

 Visit Urine Blood

 Baseline See below

-Annually See below
+Annually thru year 6, with one See below

+additional time point, either at year 8

+or 9.

 Effective 8/31/2016 the study is no longer collecting whole blood for DNA.